hiroakis/mackerel-agent-checks-plugins/README.md

 # mackerel-agent-checks-plugin

+**This repository is not updated no longer.
+Because some plugins are merged to official plugins(https://github.com/mackerelio/go-check-plugins)**

 These scripts are used as mackerel-checks-plugins that are defind `[plugin.checks.xxxx]` in mackerel-agent.conf.
 You also can use these scripts as nagios plugin and sensu plugin.
 The specification of these scripts are same as nagios plugin and sensu plugin.
 (Note: I didn't do testing on Nagios and Sensu)